Trains, post and even coffin-making: Every strike likely to affect UK by end of 2022

 Around 350 members of Unite working for Menzies walked out, disrupting a number of flights.

-Offshore workers went on strike for two days this week in a dispute over pay.
+Offshore workers went on strike for two days in mid-November in a dispute over pay.

 A further 48-hour stoppage is planned for Wednesday 30 November and Thursday 1 December.